23 01 2014

 – MAKECAB.EXE (compression before exfil)

 You will also see System Internals (ex.
 PsExec), various archiving tools (ex. winrar), etc. used as well but they often times rename them.
-Look at prefetch files for odd names, usually 3 characters or less.
-They like to use short file names.
-On the flip side, look for the real winrar, psexec, etc. names within prefetch files as well.
+Look at prefetch files for odd/suspicious names.
 Also keep an eye out for the prefetch hash value after the name as this can indicate a file was executed, but from a different location.
-For example, if cmd.exe was run from system32 and from %temp%.
+For example, if cmd.exe was run from system32 and from %temp%, or even SysWOW.

 I will also quickly add that with the new(er) version of PsExec you can rename the PsExec service name (via -r) that’s created on the remote host.
 This is something to keep in mind.